 These were my suggestions (edited a little for clarity):

 Promote diversity of views on gender

 Diversity is a good thing, but the BPS needs to think about how diverse it is in the gender ratio of members, especially among clinical psychologists, of whom around 80% are female.

 At present, men make up a minority of clients, and this might be in part related to preferring to talk about some issues (sex-related issues or domestic violence, for instance) with a male therapist.
 But more important than the sex of the therapist is the therapist’s outlook on gender issues.

 As a profession – men and women – we need to consider moving away from views such as the notion that patriarchy and traditional masculinity are a major cause of men’s mental health problems (for example, as shown in pages 124-8 of the long version of the Power Threat Meaning Framework).
 Although these views about patriarchy (and other issues) might resonate with some male clients, I suspect they could alienate many others.

 Diversity of sociopolitical views

 It is a fact that – generally speaking – psychologists lean to the left in terms of their sociopolitical views.
-To the degree that the general public know this – and I think many do – the BPS might consider the impact of this on the therapeutic alliance and how likely clients with other views are likely to see a therapist if their views are likely to different strongly.
+To the degree that the general public knows this – and I think many do – the BPS might consider the impact of this on the therapeutic alliance and how likely clients with other views are likely to see a therapist if their views are likely to differ strongly.

 I don’t offer a solution to this, except that the BPS might reflect on how this large trend to the left might be seen by the general public and potential therapy clients.